How to Hide Your IP Address with a Proxy

 You might have seen advertisements on the browser’s side that tell you that something is going on in your city.
 These ads are not a coincidence, and your IP address was used to show those annoying ads based on your location.
 Your IP address can however also be used for malicious purposes.

 Hiding your IP address might be a defensive move, but it can also be used for offensive reasons.
 If there are geo-restricted websites or videos you want to watch, e.g., Netflix episodes only shown in a specific country, hiding your IP will fool the other party into believing you are located somewhere you aren’t, thus getting past the geo-restrictions.

 Why hide my IP address?

 Below is a list of other reasons why you might want to hide your IP address:

 - Don’t take a chance on your private information being exposed.

-- When connecting to the internet in a public area such as a restaurant, library, internet cafe or hotel, prevent your surfing being tracked by others.
+- When connecting to the Internet in a public area using public Wifi such as a restaurant, library, Internet cafe or hotel, prevent your surfing from being tracked by others, be anonymous online.

 - You may attend a school, work for an employer, or live in a country where web browsing is restricted, or specific content is blocked.

 - You may want to prevent companies or online advertisers from tracking your surfing habits.

 - You may just not like the idea of the possibility of having your every move tracked and monitored.